ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

 The output to highlight is

 1. Tye has a dashboard and has started it
-2. Tye build the projects in the solution and then assigns ports
+2. Tye build the projects in the solution and has assigned ports.

-## Tye Extension

-With Tye Running, the Tye extension for VS Code shows the running application.
-Hover over the application, and several icons are displayed
+With `Tye` running, the `Tye extension` for Visual Studio Code shows the running application.
+Several icons are displayed when hovering over the application name:

 ![Tye Extension](./img/tyedemo_plugin_features_1.png)

 1. The first icon will open the Tye Dashboard
-2. The middle icon will attach VS Code to the running process for debugging
+2. The middle icon will attach Visual Studio Code to the running process for debugging
 3. The last icon stops the application.
 This is the same as entering `Ctrl-C` in the terminal window.

-Hovering over the frontend service
+The frontend service also has three icons:

 ![Tye Extension](./img/tyedemo_plugin_features_2.png)